HangfireIO/Hangfire.io/legal/service-providers.md

     <strong>Last Updated: </strong>April 28, 2023
 </p>

-Hangfire OÜ uses services from the following service providers, or sub-processors, to provide documentation hosting services.
+Hangfire OÜ uses services from the following service providers, to provide documentation hosting services.
 This document supplements our <a href="/legal/privacy-policy.html">Privacy Policy</a> and may be separately updated on a periodic basis.
-A sub-processor is a third party data processor who has or potentially will have access to or will process personal data.
+A service provider is a third party data processor who has or potentially will have access to or will process personal data.

 <table>
    <thead>